MartijnDingemans/delayed_reactant_labeling/docs/source/predict.rst

     :param reactions: The reactions that describe the system.
 Each tuple exist out of the name of the rate constant, a list of reactants, and a list of products.
     :type reactions: list[tuple[str, list[str], list[str]]]
     :param rate_constants: A dictionary which maps the rate constants to their respective values.
+Reactions which have a rate constants equal to 0, will be removed from the model.
     :type rate_constants: dict[str: float]
     :param output_order: Defines in which column the concentration of each chemical will be stored.
             By default, it is alphabetical.